erica-bishop/eds220-finalproject/README.md

 ## Installation Guide
 You will need to make an account with GBIF to download data from their database.

-You will also need to to install the package pygif to work with data from this data base and can use the following commands:
+You will also need to to install the package pygif to use the API for this data base.
+To install the package you can use the following commands:

 ```pip install pygbif```